Connect with others who understand.

 DMTs slow the progression of MS. They do this by targeting the immune system to reduce its attacks on the central nervous system.
 MS is considered an autoimmune disease because the body essentially attacks its own nerves and brain cells.

-Examples of HE DMTs
+Examples of Highly Effective DMTs

 Measuring Effectiveness